How to Use amplihack with a Non-Claude Agent¶

 Python API (knowledge builder)¶

-If you call the knowledge builder directly from Python, note that the claude_cmd parameter was renamed to agent_cmd in March 2026:
+If you call the knowledge builder directly from Python, note that newer code uses agent_cmd and older examples may still refer to claude_cmd:

 # Old (deprecated)